 3) Do I need a mortgage?
 No…renting is fine.
 The main criteria is stability and this can be met via a rented home and a commitment to invest time and energy in the child or young person.

 4) Am I too old?
-Well….that would depend on a range of factors, such as outlook on life, health and general wellbeing and capacity to provide the care, energy and nurturing a looked after child will need.
-Diversity is necessary, so for some children, being placed with older foster carers with rich life experiences, who may have less day to day pressures and perhaps a more relaxed attitude and approach to life.
-Our oldest foster carers are in their seventies…
+Well….that would depend upon a range of factors, such as outlook on life, health and general wellbeing and your capacity to provide the care, energy and nurturing a child will need.
+Diversity is necessary, so some children are more suited to being placed with older foster carers with rich life experiences, who may have less day to day pressures and perhaps a more relaxed attitude and approach to life.

 5) Can I work and foster?
 No and Yes….ideally ‘no’ because children and young people need the utmost attention to their needs and timings for important meetings can be unpredictable and frequent.
 However, in some instances a placement can be settled enough to enable the foster carer to work and also it would depend on the family system and wider support network, so enquire at Chrysalis Care to discuss your specific situation.